drudru/understanding_redo/README.md

 - Redo automatically makes its version of a 'makefile' a prerequisite of the target it builds.
 - Redo is designed to properly handle multiple-processes running.
 It stores the state of the targets and sources in the filesystem as it runs.
+- The core concept is just a few commands, so it is not uncommon to have Redo implemented as a few shell scripts.

 ## The Simplest Explanation

 The redo system can be based on multiple executables, but we will focus on one: redo-ifchange.

-As a user, you will only type the 'redo' command, but that is just shorthand for:
+As a user, you will only type the 'redo' command, but that is just shorthand for 'redo-ifchange all'.
+You can also say 'redo target1 target2' and that is just shorthand for 'redo-ifchange target1 target2'

 redo
   - erase 'modified','up to date' labels on all files
-  - run 'all.do'
-xx  - run 'redo-ifchange all'.
+  - run 'redo-ifchange all'.

-You can also say 'redo target1 target2' and that is just shorthand for 'redo-ifchange target1 target2'

-The command only takes arguments that specify filenames.
+The command only takes arguments that specify filenames that will be labeled sources or targets.

 redo-ifchange will do the following:
+  - This a source:
+    - have I seen this source?
+      - No - then mark as 'modified'
+      - Yes - mark as 'up to date'
+  - This is a target:
     - have I seen this target?
 No - then fail
     - do I have a dependency db for this target?
 No - then fail
     - ok, go through each dependency to see if it is out of date:
        - run 'redo-ifchange dependency1' etc. (Notice the recursion.)
        - After each finishes, were they labeled 'modified'?
 Yes - Fail
        - If none are out of date, then label this target 'up to date'
     - If any of the above fail, it run's the targets '.do' script
        - If a '.do' script runs, it recreates its own dependency db
        - Compare the result of the '.do' script with the prior checksum
        - If it does not match, then mark this target as 'modified'.
 (This will be the typical result)
        - Otherwise, mark it 'up to date'

 Essentially, on the first run, the system will build this database for every filename argument passed to 'redo-ifchange.
 Implementations typically keep the database in a '.redo' directory.